DTT2411/DTSurveyAnalytics/README.md

 ## Data Management

 ### Google Sheet Data Structure
 The application is linked up to a Google spreadsheet containing all survey values including names of respondents (head column), survey questions (head row) and response values in cells.
 A set of exemplar data has been included in the Google sheet to work with however this can be fully updated and replaced as per the organisation's requirements using app functions.
-Only one worksheet ('survey_results') is utilised within the current model.
+Only one worksheet ('survey_results') is utilised within the current model. <br>

+**It is important for users to note that the Google sheet is intended to be a read-only repository for survey values, and should not be directly interacted with by administrators**.
+The functions within the application are sufficient to enact any desired changes to the worksheet, and directly changing the sheet may cause errors when running the application - for example, manually adding an empty column to the Google sheet will cause reporting errors, as the extra column will be counted as an additional question by some variables.
+In a realistic usage scenario, this is a limitation of the current application concept and it would be important for survey administrators to maintain strict security on access priveleges to the Google sheet.

 ### Data Manipulation
 Data transfer between the application and Google Sheet is primarily manipulated (i.e. found, read, written) using 'gspread' API.
 Specific gspread functions used include: